 Ms. Zabala has been seen on the stages of The Seattle Opera, The Minnesota Opera, Opera Lyra Ottawa, Wolf Trap Opera, the Wildwood Festival, The Syracuse Opera, the Arizona Opera, the Atlanta Opera, the Lyric Opera of San Antonio, Opera Carolina, the Lake George Opera, Opera Pacific, and Utah Opera, among others.
 Her most frequently performed traditional roles are Rosina in Il Barbiere di Siviglia, the title role in Rossini’s La Cenerentola, and Cherubino in Mozart’s Le Nozze di Figaro.
 Other career highlights include many appearances with the New York Festival of Song, soloist at the Caramoor International Music Festival with the Orchestra of St. Luke’s, alto soloist with the Mormon Tabernacle Choir with Bryn Terfel as Elijah, recitals in the Barns at Wolf Trap, the The Kennedy Center’s Millenium Stage, The Dallas Museum of Art, Ventford Hall in Lenox, MA, and in Weill Recital Hall at Carnegie Hall.
 Ms.Zabala made her European debut under the late Maestro Lorin Maazel as Mercedes in Carmen at the Palau de les Arts Reina Sofia in Valencia, Spain and returned for the same role and as the Page in Salome with Maestro Zubin Mehta.

-Professor Zabala is a proud member of the voice faculty at the University of Minnesota, where in addition to her thriving studio, she teaches graduate vocal literature, administrates a program of collaboration between the Minnesota Opera and the University of Minnesota, teaches a Freshman Seminar called Shakespeare in Film and Music, and a May Session Global Seminar, Vive les Arts!, in Paris.
+Professor Zabala is head of the voice department at the University of Minnesota, where in addition to her thriving studio, she teaches graduate vocal literature, ia an asociate professor, administrates a program of collaboration between the Minnesota Opera and the University of Minnesota, teaches a Freshman Seminar called Shakespeare in Film and Music, and a May Session Global Seminar, Vive les Arts!, in Paris.
 Ms. Zabala is managed by Ana de Archuleta at ADA Artist Management & Representation in New York City.
 She lives in Minneapolis with her husband and two daughters.